-- Local organizations in California received \$5,874,147 in TPPI Tier 1 funding for Fiscal Year 2010. - There are seven TPPI Tier 1 grantees in California: Alameda County Health Care Services Agency; Community Action Partnership of San Luis Obispo County, Inc.; Contra Costa Health Services;

-Golden Valley Health Centers; Health Research Association; San Diego Youth Services; and Tulare Community Health Clinic.
+- Local organizations in California received \$5,874,147 in TPPI Tier 1 funding for FY 2011. - There are seven TPPI Tier 1 grantees in California: Alameda County Public Health Department; Community Action Partnership Network of San Luis Obispo County, Inc.; Contra Costa Health Services; Golden Valley Health Centers; Health Research Association; San Diego Youth Services; and Tulare Community Health Clinic.

-Alameda County Public Health Department, \$965,683 (2010-2014)
+Alameda County Public Health Department, \$965,683 (FY 2011)

 Alameda County is the seventh most populous county in California.
 The city of Oakland serves as the county seat.
-Alameda County Public Health Department (ACPHD) uses its TPPI Tier 1 funding to enhance its already-existing initiative, "Project HOPE (Helping Oakland and surrounding areas Prevent Teen Pregnancy via Education)," "a multifaceted, community driven teen pregnancy prevention program."
-"Project H.O.P.E." serves 3,000 youth annually, providing services such as comprehensive sexuality education, peer-leadership education, and education for parents of adolescents.
-It seeks to reduce unintended teenage pregnancy and absentee fatherhood, promote responsible parenting, and increase the involvement of fathers in their child's development.
-The program targets youth in the West/East Oakland and Ashland/San Lorenzo communities.
+Alameda County Public Health Department (ACPHD) uses its TPPI Tier 1 funding to enhance its already existing initiative, Project HOPE (Helping Oakland and surrounding areas Prevent Teen Pregnancy via Education), "a multifaceted, community driven teen pregnancy prevention program."20 Project HOPE serves 3,000 youth annually, providing services such as comprehensive sexuality education, peer-leadership education, and education for parents of adolescents.
+It seeks to reduce unintended teenage pregnancy and absentee fatherhood, promote responsible parenting, and increase the involvement of fathers in their child's development.21 The program targets youth in the West/East Oakland and Ashland/San Lorenzo communities.

-With its Tier 1 grant the public health department has expanded "Project HOPE" to target all sixth grade students, ages 11-13, enrolled in the 18 middle schools within the Oakland Unified School District (OUSD).
-ACPHD partners with the community-based organizations Asian Health Services and Girls, Inc. of Alameda County to implement the program.
+With its Tier 1 grant, ACPHD has expanded Project HOPE to target all sixth grade students, ages 11-13, enrolled in the 18 middle schools within the Oakland Unified School District (OUSD).22 ACPHD partners with the community-based organizations Asian Health Services and Girls, Inc., of Alameda County to implement the program.23

-"Project HOPE" uses Making Proud Choices!, an evidence-based STD-, HIV-, and pregnancy-prevention curriculum designed for use with African-American, Latino, and white adolescents ages 11-13.
+Project HOPE uses Making Proud Choices!, an evidence-based STD-, HIV-, and pregnancy-prevention curriculum designed for use with African-American, Latino, and white adolescents ages 11-13.
 The curriculum aims to help youth understand the poor reasoning and decision making that can lead to STD/HIV infection and/or unintended pregnancy, as well as to increase their confidence, negotiation skills, and self-efficacy in using condoms.
-The program consists of eight, one-hour sessions and can be implemented in school- or community-based settings.
-Making Proud Choices! includes interactive and skill-building activities that are designed to "increase comfort with practicing condom use, address concerns about negative effects of practicing safer sex, and build skills in condom use and negotiation."
-An evaluation of the program published in the Journal of the American Medical Association showed that program participants reported more consistent condom use and less unprotected sex as well as a higher frequency of condom use than those in the control group.24
+The program consists of eight one-hour sessions and can be implemented in school- or community-based settings.
+Making Proud Choices! includes interactive and skill-building activities that are designed to "increase comfort with practicing condom use, address concerns about negative effects of practicing safer sex, and build skills in condom use and negotiation."24 An evaluation of the program published in the Journal of the American Medical Association showed that program participants reported more consistent condom use and less unprotected sex as well as a higher frequency of condom use than those in the control group.25